-- Any other protected information survey, regardless of funding; - 2.
-Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent and not necessary to protect the immediate health and safety of a student, except for hearing, vision or scoliosis screenings or any physical exam or screening permitted or required under State law; and - 3.
-Activities involving collection, disclosure or use of personal information obtained from students for marketing or to sell or otherwise distribute the information to others.
+- Any other protected information survey, regardless of funding: - 2.
+Any non-emergency, invasive physical exam or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of a student, except for hearing, vision or scoliosis screenings, or any physical exam or screening permitted or required under state law; and - Activities involving collection, disclosure or use of personal information obtained from students for the purpose of marketing or to sell or otherwise distribute the information to others

-C. Inspect, upon request and before administration or use -
+C. Inspect upon request and before administration or use -